chain4travel/camino-docs/docs/guides/multisig-wallets.md

 ---
 sidebar_position: 5
-title: Multi-Sig Wallets & Aliases
+title: Multisig Wallets & Aliases
-description: What is a Multi-Sig Wallet and Multi-Sig Alias?
+description: What is a Multisig Wallet and Multisig Alias?
 ---

-# What is a Multi-Sig Wallet?
+# What is a Multisig Wallet?

 A multisig wallet, also known as a multi-signature wallet, is a type of digital wallet that requires multiple signatures from different parties to authorize a transaction.